FebrianiFR/llm-group-project/README.md

 - Comma separated value, with the file already preprocessed from the original source
 - Preprocessing include scrapping article text using the url provided

+We have selected some of the dataset in the input_data folder.

+For full dataset please refer to folder input_data/all_data.
+- full_liar_dataset.tsv : Combination of the train, test, and validation dataset of Liar Dataset
+- full_fake_news_dataset.csv : Result of the scrapping FakeNews Dataset of politifact and gossipcop.

 ## How to run the code

 ### 1. Installing the Libraries